N4m3N1ck/RSA_decryption_CTF/README.md

 1. rsa_decrypt_with_n_p_q_e.py
   A simple Python script which will decrypt RSA data if you know n, p, q and e values.
   To find p and q values you can try visiting http://www.factordb.com/ and entering n.
 If n is small you can attempt a brute force attack to find p and q values.
+2. find_p_q.py
+   A simple Python script to find p and q values up to around 100,000,000 (depending on the computing power)
 3. rsa_bruteforce_small_e.py
    A simple Python script which will bruteforce RSA for small e values and m^e is barely larger than n.
 # Helpful resources: